Denens: Demographics

 The historical population is given in the following chart:

 Sights

-A remarkable feature of Denens is its scarecrow competition, in which the residents of Denens fashion scarecrows of all kinds.
-They are then displayed around the municipality, giving this delightful village a quirky and distinct look, and the ability to visitors to vote for the best scarecrow.
-Originally, this competition was held every two years but its organisation has now decreased to once every four or five years.
+A feature of Denens is its scarecrow competition, in which the residents of Denens fashion scarecrows of all kinds.
+They are then displayed around the municipality, giving this village a distinct appearance and allowing visitors to vote for the best scarecrow.

 Politics

 In the 2007 federal election the most popular party was the SVP which received 23.4% of the vote.
 The next three most popular parties were the SP (15.07%), the FDP (14.58%) and the LPS Party (13.09%).
 In the federal election, a total of 223 votes were cast, and the voter turnout was 52.0%.

 Economy

 As of In 2010 2010, Denens had an unemployment rate of 3.1%.
 As of 2008, there were 56 people employed in the primary economic sector and about 12 businesses involved in this sector.
 12 people were employed in the secondary sector and there were 6 businesses in this sector.
 32 people were employed in the tertiary sector, with 12 businesses in this sector.
 There were 292 residents of the municipality who were employed in some capacity, of which females made up 44.2% of the workforce.

 In 2008 the total number of full-time equivalent jobs was 62.
 The number of jobs in the primary sector was 29, all of which were in agriculture.
 The number of jobs in the secondary sector was 11 of which 3 or (27.3%) were in manufacturing and 8 (72.7%) were in construction.
 The number of jobs in the tertiary sector was 22.
 In the tertiary sector; 4 or 18.2% were in wholesale or retail sales or the repair of motor vehicles, 1 was in the movement and storage of goods, 4 or 18.2% were in a hotel or restaurant, 1 was in the information industry, 5 or 22.7% were technical professionals or scientists, 5 or 22.7% were in education.

 In 2000, there were 19 workers who commuted into the municipality and 226 workers who commuted away.
 The municipality is a net exporter of workers, with about 11.9 workers leaving the municipality for every one entering.
 Of the working population, 9.9% used public transportation to get to work, and 69.5% used a private car.